math-a3k/django-ai/docs/apps/bayesian_networks.rst

 ``Engine Inferred Object Timestamp``
 	The Timestamp of the last inference on the Node or the network.

-``Graph Interval``
-	(`Stochastic only`) Depending on the Distribution, a graphic may be available.
-This is the graphing interval, separated by a comma and a space, i.e. "``-10, 20``".

-``Image``
-	(`Stochastic only`) This is an auto-generated field, once the inference is run on the network, if it is available, an image with the graph of the distribution of the Random Variable will be stored here and shown at the bottom of the page.

 Bayesian Network Edge
 ---------------------